 Interestingly, CBG was also able to correct the expression of at least seven genes associated with HD.
 The result of this was a significant reduction in concentration of huntingtin proteins, which are responsible for brain destruction in HD patients.
 In doing so, cannabis was able to delay the onset of symptoms as well as restore some functioning for those advancing through the stages of HD.

 In addition to the physical and cognitive symptoms, cannabis is uniquely able to treat the anxiety and mood symptoms that accompany a neurodegenerative condition.
 Cannabis is able to offer patients mood stabilization, anxiety reduction, and help with nocturnal awakenings.

 Which Strains of Cannabis are High in CBG?

 If you’ve been diagnosed with Huntington’s, it is worth speaking to your doctor or budtender about strains high in CBG.
 Get started well ahead of symptom onset so there is potential to delay onset.
 While the research on humans is incomplete, compiled tests make it a promising prospect worth discussing with your physician.

 Strains that are high in CBG are difficult to find, but through the magic of selective breeding techniques, CBG-rich hybrids are on the horizon.
 The reason for the rarity is that CBG is the mother cannabinoid from which other major cannabinoids are made; CBGa is converted to THCa (THC), CBDa,(CBD) and CBCa (CBD) by enzymes in the trichomes almost as soon as it is made.
-Concentrations of 2 to 4% would be considered ‘high CBG strains’.
+‘High CBG strains’ have concentrations of 2 to 4 percent.

 Strains that are CBG-rich (according to Leafly.com) include: Destroyer, Magic Jordan, Mickey Kush, Bleu Berries, Allen Wrench, and Eldorado.

 How you take these strains?
 There are a wide range of options available to you: smoking, vaping, medibles, tinctures, extracts, and capsules.
-Oils and medibles will offer a more sustained treatment of overall symptoms throughout the day, but you can vape/smoke for mood stabilization and improved focus.
+Oils and medibles offer more sustained treatment of symptoms throughout the day.
+But vaping or smoking can provide mood stabilization and improved focus.